duner/statestyle-js/README.md

 statestyle-js
 =============

-A fork of [latimes-statestyle](https://github.com/datadesk/latimes-statestyle) from Python to Javascript.
+A port of [latimes-statestyle](https://github.com/datadesk/latimes-statestyle) from Python to Javascript.